Sukanya Samriddhi Yojana (Calculator, Age Limit, Apply, SBI)

-Sukanya Samriddhi Yojana (SSY) – the micro or small deposit scheme launched by the BJP government at center for girl children has stirred up the whole nation.
+Sukanya Samriddhi Yojana (SSY) – is a small savings deposit scheme launched by the BJP government at center for girl children has stirred up the whole nation.
 As a part of Beti Bachao Beti Padhao campaign, the Sukanya Samriddhi Yojana is gaining popularity like wild fire.
 However, there are several aspects of this scheme which still remain hazy for many people who are looking forward to open an account under this Yojana.

 In this article we will make an attempt to answer some of the most vital questions about the Yojana so that you can make an informed decision about participating.
 However, in general we will like to say that this is one of the noblest and of course, well-thought out schemes launched by the BJP government led by Narendra Modi.
 The scheme will help to ensure that the girl children of India, who are usually deprived of their basic rights can actually enjoy everything they deserve.